-If you’re thinking about taking a motorcycle trip through Poland, there are a few things you should know first.
+If you’re considering taking a motorcycle trip through Poland, you should know a few things first.
 Here’s a beginner’s guide to motorcycle riding in Poland, from the best routes to take to the must-see sights along the way.

 The Best Routes for Motorcycle Riding in Poland

 Undertaking a motorcycle tour around Poland is one of the most popular touring destination trips to date.
-If you’re looking to spend a considerable amount f time in Poland, consider a that combines all of Poland’s must-see sights, including Krakow, Wroclaw, and Gdansk.
-This route spans over 1,500 kilometers and offers the perfect mix of urban and rural riding opportunities.
+If you’re looking to spend a considerable amount f time in Poland, consider combining all of Poland’s must-see sights, including Krakow, Wroclaw, and Gdansk.
+This route spans 1,500 kilometres and offers the perfect mix of urban and rural riding opportunities.

 The Baltic Coast Route